fredmaiaarantes/simpletasks/README.md

 #### Forms

-As one of the key parts of the frontend, we have chosen a library to help us deal with this piece.
+As one of the key parts of the front end, we have chosen a library to help us deal with this piece.
 React Hook Form is a performant, flexible, and extensible library with easy-to-use validation.
 A good template for creating this kind of form is located in `ui/tasks/TaskForm.jsx`.
 It is also integrated with Zod and Meteor by its call method.

-Want to know more and how to create forms with React Hook Form? [their documentation](https://www.react-hook-form.com).
+Want to know more about how to create forms with React Hook Form? [their documentation](https://www.react-hook-form.com).

 #### The productivity core: Chakra-UI